ozthe2/ozthe2.github.io/_posts/2018-01-21-Podcast-Episode2.md

 categories: Podcast
 tags: [podcast,configmgr,powershell,directaccess,plaster]
 ---
+## DFS and 'Be the Master' Book Review
 In this episode I talk about our office in Poland having a complete disaster, my love-hate relationship with DFS-r and I give my take on the book '[Be the Master](https://leanpub.com/bethemaster)' by [Don Jones](https://donjones.com/).

 As usual, you can follow me on Twitter: [@OzThe2](https://twitter.com/ozthe2) and check out anything on My GitHub account: [https://github.com/OzThe2](https://github.com/OzThe2)